hangit/iOS_SDK/iOS_Integration_Guide.md

  - The SDK also delivers local push notifications and displays rich messages you have configured in HangIt's Campaign Portal.
  - The SDK allows your application to observe these events and deep link back into the application.

+<h2>Implementations</h2>

-There are three basic implementation of the HangIt SDK, indicated in grey below.
+There are three basic implementations of the HangIt SDK, indicated in grey below.
 Each provides a different level of customization for the developer.

  1. Full Message Flow ** RECOMMENDED **
  2. Local Notification Only